Why Never Use Base64 for Passwords

 • Base64: Just a different representation of data.
 Zero security.

-• Hashing: Mathematically irreversible transformation.
+• Hashing: A mathematically irreversible, salted, deliberately slow transformation.
 Secure.